This article has links to products and services we love, which we may make commission from.

 You have to stay at Marthrown of Mabie to believe it.

-The first stop is the reception car park where you will also find two cottages and a kitchen space with a large indoor social area.
+The first stop is the reception car park, where you will also find two cottages, a kitchen space, and a large indoor social area.

-From here you drive along the dirt tracks to your special accommodation whether that be a luxury yurt, yurt, roundhouse, campsite area for tents or one of the other hundreds of years old cottages located on a historic drovers’ passing place.
+From here, you drive along the dirt tracks to your special accommodation, whether a luxury yurt, roundhouse, campsite area for tents, or one of the other hundreds of years-old cottages on a historic drovers’ passing place.

 The accommodation is spread out over the grounds and discreetly covered by large trees.